Statements

 the condition is true.

-The increment is a statement that is executed after each iteration of the loop.
+The updates is a comma-separated list of statements that are executed after each iteration of the loop.

 For example: